News

 Source: pasenategop.com

-Dr. Katie Kennedy-Reilly from Souderton Area School District advocated for AI to support, not dictate, education.
+Dr. Katie Kennedy-Reilly from Souderton Area School District advocated for AI to support education rather than dictate it.
 Her district is integrating AI into the curriculum while prioritizing ethics and critical thinking.
-Michael Stauffer of the Berks Career and Technology Center suggested that AI should be a learning partner, not a replacement.
+Michael Stauffer of the Berks Career and Technology Center suggested that AI should be a learning partner, not a replacement for human educators.

 PennWest University is collaborating with various sectors to develop AI programs.
 Dr. Camille Dempsey highlighted the importance of ensuring graduates are skilled and responsible AI users.
-Penn State University reports that over 80% of its students are already using AI in their coursework.
-The goal is for every student to be AI-literate by 2027, according to Executive Vice President Fotis Sotiropoulos.
+Penn State University reports that over 80% of its students are already using AI in their coursework, with the goal of achieving AI literacy for every student by 2027, according to Executive Vice President Fotis Sotiropoulos.

 Real-World AI Applications in Learning

 La Roche University is focusing on an ethical and practical framework to prepare students for an AI-enhanced future.
-Professor Mark Choman from Luzerne County Community College demonstrated how he uses Microsoft Copilot to plan lessons and help students understand concepts.
-Critical thinking skills remain essential alongside technical expertise.
+Professor Mark Choman from Luzerne County Community College demonstrated how he uses Microsoft Copilot to plan lessons and help students understand concepts, emphasizing the importance of critical thinking skills alongside technical expertise.

 State Oversight and Guidance